-that provides class members with a 30 percent cash refund of the company’s suggested retail price for Prevagen products.
+June 2020: Plaintiffs moved for preliminary approval of a settlement agreement that would provide class members with a 30 percent cash refund of the company’s suggested retail price for Prevagen products.
 Class members with proof of purchase may receive a maximum award of $70 while class members without proof of purchase may receive a maximum award of $12.
 The company also agreed to stop marketing that Prevagen improves memory without adequate scientific evidence to support such claims or qualifying the advertising claim with a disclaimer.
-This settlement resolves seven lawsuits: Collins, Engert, Karanthos, Racies, Spath, and Vanderwerff, as well as one state case Miloro v.
+This settlement would resolve seven lawsuits: Collins, Engert, Karanthos, Racies, Spath, and Vanderwerff, as well as one state case Miloro v.
 Quincy Bioscience.

 August 2019: The case was transferred to the Southern District of New York.
-(Case No. 17-cv-1091, E.D.
-NY.)
+(Case No. 17-cv-1091, S.D.N.Y.)

 February 2017: A class-action lawsuit was filed against Quincy Bioscience for allegedly deceptively marketing Prevagen dietary supplements as clinically shown to improve memory and provide other cognitive benefits when such claims are false.
 (Karathanos et al v.
-Quincy Bioscience Holding Company, Inc. et al, Case No. 17-cv-1091, E.D.
-NY.)
+Quincy Bioscience Holding Company, Inc. et al, Case No. 17-cv-1091, E.D.N.Y.)